martindiphoorn/NextNote/tutorial.md

 ## 2.5 Rest security
 At this stage we are not going to implement a fully featured security model.
-But as we added the security starter from spring we need to allow everything for easy testing.
+But as we added the security starter from Spring we need to allow everything for easy testing.

 Create a folder config and in that folder a file called WebSecurityConfig.java with the following contents: